 - Brie cheese.
 Use a wheel of brie.
 Any soft cheese with a rind will work.
 Camembert is also a good option.

 - Fresh sage.
 Fresh thyme or rosemary will also work.
+Fresh herbs like thyme or rosemary are also good options.

 - Bread, baguette slices or crackers for dipping.
 I made garlic ciabatta toasts by toasting very thin slices of ciabatta drizzle with olive oil until golden brown and rubbing each slice with a clove of garlic.
 You could also treat this like a small pot of fondue and serve it with apple slices.

 - Other serving suggestions: Baked brie makes a fantastic centerpiece for a cheese board.
-Serve the warm brie with grapes, crackers, bread, nuts (pecans/walnuts), preserves like apricot jam or caramelized onions for a fantastic Thanksgiving or Christmas appetizer.
+Serve the warm brie with grapes, crackers, bread, nuts (pecans/walnuts/pistachios), preserves like apricot jam or caramelized onions for a fantastic Thanksgiving or Christmas appetizer.

 How to bake brie